Learning Diverse Robot Striking Motions with Diffusion Models and Kinematically Constrained Gradient Guidance: Results and Discussion

 \subsubsection{Real-World Domain (Table Tennis)}

-A 7-DOF Barrett WAM system from \cite{lee2023effect} with perception improvements~\cite{xiao2024multicamera} is used to return table tennis serves from a ball launcher.
-We collect diverse training data through kinesthetic teaching and record four types of shots: \textit{Push}, \textit{Lob}, \textit{Slice}, and \textit{Topspin}.
-Balls are launched to two striking locations on the table: \textit{Center} and \textit{Left}.
-Models are trained on 120 demonstrations (15 per condition) and evaluated on three metrics: \textit{Success}, \textit{Hit}, \textit{and Correct Stroke} rate. \textit{Success} is defined as a ball return within the spin and height distribution of the demonstrated shot type's data.
+A 7-DOF Barrett WAM system from \cite{lee2023effect} with perception improvements~\cite{xiao2024multicamera} is used to return serves from a ball launcher.
+Training data is collected through kinesthetic teaching, with four types of shots: \textit{Push}, \textit{Lob}, \textit{Slice}, and \textit{Topspin}.
+Balls are launched to two locations on the table: \textit{Center} and \textit{Left}, with natural ball variance from the launcher.
+Models are trained on 120 demonstrations (15 per condition) and evaluated on three metrics: \textit{Success}, \textit{Hit}, and\textit{ Correct Stroke} rate. \textit{Success} is defined as a ball return within the spin and height distribution of the shot type's demonstrations.
 A \textit{Hit} is recorded when the ball contacts the end-effector, but fails the \textit{Success} criteria.
-Finally, \textit{Correct Stroke} is a sampled stroke that matches the desired shot type's joint trajectory distribution and striking location.
+Finally, \textit{Correct Stroke} is a sample that matches the desired shot type's joint trajectory distribution and striking location.